Our Board and Governance

 A lifelong UU, David Fleck joined JUC in 2012 with his Wife Erin and 1 year old Daughter Annabelle.
 David has helped keep the coffee pots pouring and is active with our Just Neighboring All Church Project.
 Past service to the community include: Edgewater City Council, Edgewater Redevelopment Authority and Race Director for the City Park Criterium bicycle race.
-Professionally, David is a Design Project Manager for Denver Commercial Builders Construction Company.
-Term ends: 2019
+Professionally, David is a project architect with a company in Denver.
+Term ends: 2022

 Boulder Denver Cluster – JUC

 Mission: The Boulder Denver Cluster will support Unitarian Universalist congregations and organizations to foster their excellence, increase the visibility of Unitarian Universalism, grow our Unitarian Universalist faith, and transform the wider community through social justice and interfaith partnerships.
 (Adopted September 4, 2007)

 In addition to JUC, the Boulder Denver Cluster includes the following congregations: Boulder Valley UU Fellowship, Columbine UU Church, First Unitarian Society of Denver, First Universalist Church of Denver, Prairie UU Church and the Unitarian Universalist Church of Boulder.

 We, the members of the Jefferson Unitarian Church covenant to practice our UU principles in daily life.
 Yet, seldom do we bring to consciousness these formally stated principles.

 In our ongoing interactions with one another, we easily find satisfaction in the spontaneous, creative, and respectful climate that permeates the atmosphere at JUC.
 It is one of the reasons we choose to participate in the activities of the church.